-B. 5-Year Plan.
+В. 5-Year Plan.
 Required for all PHAs completing this form.
 B.1 Mission.
-State the PHA's mission for serving the needs of low- income, very low- income, and extremely low- income families in the PHA's jurisdiction for the next five years.
-The mission of Fresno Housing is to create and sustain vibrant communities throughout Fresno County.
-B.2 B.2 Goals and Objectives.
-Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low- income, very low income, and extremely low- income families for the next five years.
-To accomplish our mission, the Fresno Housing Authority will focus on four primary strategies: Develop and maintain quality affordable housing for low-income residents throughout Fresno, Design, implement, and sustain exceptional programs that invest in residents and program participants to become self-sufficient througan array of educational, economic and health-related platforms, Lead, encourage, and build partnerships with local, regional and national organizations to promote policies that build community; that increase and enhance affordable housing needs of low-income households in Fresno by contributing to effective national and statewide advocacy efforts and by leading local and regional programs that educate and encourage residents to have a voice in housing and civic issues.
+State the PHA's mission for serving the needs of low-income, very low-income, and extremely low-income families in the PHA's jurisdiction for the next five years.
+The mission of the Fresno Housing Authority is to create and sustain vibrant communities throughout Fresno County.
+B.2 Goals and Objectives.
+Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income, very lowincome, and extremely low-income families for the next five years.
+To accomplish our mission, the Fresno Housing Authority will focus on four primary strategies: Develop and maintain quality affordable housing for low-income residents throughout Fresno, Design, implement, and sustain exceptional programs that invest in residents and program participants to become self-sufficient through an array of educational, economic and health-related platforms, Lead, encourage, and build partnerships with local, regional and national organizations to promote policies that build community; that increase and enhance affordable housing option; and that provide programs that reflect and support the needs of housing participants, Generate public will to address the housing needs of low-income households in Fresno by contributing to effective national and and civic issues.

+statewide advocacy efforts and by leading local and regional programs that educate and encourage residents to have a voice in housing